brucemack/tt07-sb-mixer/docs/math.md

 I've always known that double-balanced mixers are supposed to be better than single-balanced mixers at suppressing unwanted mixer products, but I've never known why.
-This is an attempt to show the math in the context of some simple MOSFET realizations of mixer circuits created for my [Tiny Tapeout](https://tinytapeout.com/) project.
+This is an attempt to show the math in the context of some simple MOSFET realizations of mixer circuits created for my [Tiny Tapeout 7](https://tinytapeout.com/) project.
 Actually, all of the math here applies to any kind of switching mixer - there is nothing special about MOSFETs.